 Loosely defined, a system consists of an assemblage of parts and processes working together.
 System parts include physical components—things composed of matter—while system processes refer to events or activities that result in some outcome.
 “Working together” implies interactions among those parts and processes—exchanges of energy and matter—and interdependency, meaning the parts and processes depend on each other.
-Systems may be simple or complex, artificial or natural, and easy or hard to define.
-Like molecules, they exhibit emergent properties, characteristics and behaviors that cannot be observed by studying the individual parts separately.
+Systems may be simple or complex.
+Like molecules, they may exhibit emergent properties, characteristics and behaviors that cannot be observed by studying the individual parts separately.
 The properties of a water molecule differ markedly from the individual properties of hydrogen (a highly flammable gas) and oxygen (necessary for combustion).
-It can be helpful to remember that for emergent properties, the whole is greater than the sum of its parts.
+With emergent properties, the whole is greater than the sum of its parts.

 Similarly, the human body consists of lots of subsystems: circulatory, nervous, musculoskeletal, urinary, reproductive, and more.
 But do these individual subsystems really describe you?
 Of course not.
-Each of you is like a beautiful pupa with the potential to metamorphose into a unique and special butterfly, right?
+Each of you maintain your own beautiful self, despite the similarities of our bodily systems.

 1.4 Earth’s Seven Spheres